ricardo-agz/ChessEngine/README.md

 # ChessEngine

-An overview of what you have completed in the final project This is a ChessEngine made with the minimax algorithm.
+This is a ChessEngine implemented with the minimax algorithm.
 Black is played by the ChessEngine.
 Premise of Minimax:
 - Explore all my possible moves, try to maximize my score
 - For each of my moves, explore all the opponents’ possible moves (assume they play optimally)